LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 and :ref:`methods_expand_goal_2` built-in methods or called automatically by the compiler when compiling a source file (see the section below on *hook objects*).

+In the case of source files referenced in :ref:`directives_include_1` directives, expansions are only applied automatically when the directives are found in source files, not when used as arguments in the :ref:`predicates_create_object_4`, :ref:`predicates_create_protocol_3`, and :ref:`predicates_create_category_4`, predicates.
+This restriction prevents inconsistent results when, for example, an expansion is defined for a predicate with clauses found in both an included file and as argument in a call to the ``create_object/4`` predicate.

 Clauses for the ``term_expansion/2`` predicate are called until of them succeeds.
 The returned expansion can be a single term or a list of terms